teamclairvoyant/airflow-scheduler-failover-controller/README.md

 Airflow provides scripts to help you control the airflow daemons through the **systemctl** command.
 It is recommended that you setup the airflow-scheduler, at least, for systemd.

 Go to https://github.com/apache/incubator-airflow/tree/master/scripts/systemd and follow the instructions in the README file to get it setup.

+Note: It is also recommended to diable the automatic restart of the Scheduler process in the SystemD file.
+So remove the `Retry` and `RestartSec` section in the default SystemD file.

 ### Update airflow.cfg configs to use the Systemd